redbullmediahouse/uim-integration-examples/csharp/README.md

 ## Build the docker container

 Inside the directory (corresponding to the example you want to try) execute the following:
-`dotnet publish -c Release`

-This will publish the C# code and prepare it for the dockerization.

-Next, execute:

 `docker build -t <DOCKER_IMAGE_NAME> -f Dockerfile .`